One of the easiest ways to keep track of your writing is by blogging. This post is all about blogging for writers.

 - You need 10 000 hours practice before you’re good at anything.
 Start writing now.

 - Brand yourself.
 Think about how you, and your writing, could become a product people want more of.

 - Become ‘social media’ savvy.
 Spend two hours a day online as a ‘writer’.
 Join Tumblr, Goodreads, Facebook, and Pinterest.

 If you’re looking for a course:

-- If you want to learn how to write a book, join our Writers Write course in Johannesburg or sign up for our online course.
+- If you want to learn how to write a book, sign up for our online course.

-- If you want to learn how to blog, join us for The Complete Blogging Course in Johannesburg or sign up for the online version.
+- If you want to learn how to blog, sign up for the online course.